What is Limerence in ENM Relationships?

 At its core, limerence includes persistent thoughts, fantasies, and a strong desire for an emotional connection with the object of one’s affections, whether the feelings are reciprocated or not.

 Understanding limerence can provide insight into the workings of human attachment and emotion, as each case of limerence is deeply personal, varying greatly from one individual to another.
-It can lead to euphoric feelings and behaviors that align with achieving emotional closeness to the limerent object.

 However, limerence may also result in significant distress when there’s uncertainty regarding the other person’s feelings or when the desired relationship is unattainable.